KarinJacobs/KarinJacobs.github.io/README.md

 # Tetris
-A simple tetris game which is is made available on your mobile too
+A simple tetris gam.
+It can be played on your desktop as well as on mobile.
 ### My first ever game made
 ![alt text](https://github.com/KarinJacobs/KarinJacobs.github.io/blob/master/Tetris.png?raw=true)